MicroEJ/docs/SDK6UserGuide/createProject.rst

          By default, Android Studio automatically save any file change, but requires the user to explicitly trigger the reload of a Gradle project when its configuration has changed.
-         Therefore, when the configuration of a Gradle project has been updated, you have to click on the ``Sync Now`` action which appears on the top-right of the editor:
+         Therefore, when the configuration of a Gradle project has been updated, you have to click on the :guilabel:`Sync Now` action which appears on the top-right of the editor:

          .. figure:: images/android-studio-reload-gradle-project.png
             :alt: Gradle Project reload in Android Studio